 (1) When toxicokinetics of a substance is evaluated, the data from human study shall be preferably considered in principle because of presumable difference between human and animals in nutritional requirement and absorption.
 However, when available human data on toxicokinetics of the substance are insufficient for evaluation, the toxicokinetics in human shall be presumed based on the animal study in a species that is scientifically adequate for such presumption or based on the data of in vitro study using cultured human cells.
 In addition, the data from animal studies may be used for presumption of detailed toxicokinetics mechanisms or of adverse effect occurrence, or for selection of a biomarker.
 When a final evaluation is concluded based on the data from animal study, toxicokinetics data in the animal species used for toxicity evaluation shall be taken into consideration.
 The animal studies shall be conducted in accordance with "1.
-Txicokinetics study" in Article 2 of Chapter 2 of "Guideline for the Assessment of the Effect of Food Additives on Health".
+Txicokinetics study" in Article 2 of Chapter 2 of "Guidelines for the Risk Assessment of Food Additives (Revised Guideline for Assessment of the Effect of Food on Human Health Regarding Food Additives)" (Decision of the Commission on September 28, 2021, hereinafter referred as to "Guideline for Food Additives").

-(2) Because chemical structures^{$\times 6$} of FAF may affect utilization or adverse effects, similarity and difference in the metabolism and action of the target substance due to the chemical structure need to be studied.
+(2) Because chemical structures^{%6} of FAF may affect utilization or adverse effects, similarity and difference in the metabolism and action of the target substance due to the chemical structure need to be studied.